-Our hours throughout March and April are Monday to Friday from 8:30 a.m. to 5:00 p.m.
-There will often be staff here earlier and later than these hours, as well as on weekends, to accommodate your needs.
+Our office hours throughout March and April are Monday to Friday from 8:30 a.m. to 5:00 p.m.
+There will often be team members here earlier and later than these hours, as well as on weekends, to accommodate your visit.

 Personal tax rates

 The following chart is an overview Ontario’s two highest marginal tax rates for 2017 and 2018.

 For 2017 and subsequent years, the federal education and textbook amount have been eliminated.
 However, any unused federal tuition, education and textbook amounts from prior years will still be available to claim in 2017 and if not fully used can still be carried forward.
 Please note that the tuition tax credit for federal tax purposes has not been eliminated.

 In addition, the Ontario tuition and education tax credits are being discontinued.
 Ontario students will still be able to claim the tuition amount for eligible tuition fees for studies before September 5, 2017.
 Similarly, they will be able to claim the education amount for months of study prior to September 2017.
 Any unused amounts will carry forward and will be available to claim in future years.